PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 - **Google Analytics** is designed for marketers to understand user traffic, performance of different marketing channels, and return on ad spend.

-- **PostHog** is an all-in-one platform that *includes* analytics and a whole bunch more – like session replays, A/B testing, surveys, and feature flags.
-It's built for engineers and product teams.
+- **PostHog** is an all-in-one platform built to help engineers create better products.
+It includes analytics and a whole bunch more – like session replays, feature flags, A/B testing, and surveys.

 In this article we’ll explore these differences in more detail, and take a deep dive into the analytics features of both.